nuxeo-sandbox/nuxeo-retention/README.md

    - List of associated rule(s) (`record:rules`)
    - Retention start (target or actual): `record:min_cutoff_at`
    - Retention end  (target or actual) : `record:max_retention_at`
    - The`record:reminder_start_date` field: When this value is not null and is reached, the `retentionAboutToExpire` event is fired.
-Configuration can listen to this event and act accordingly ( mail notificaiton, ...)
+Configuration can listen to this event and act accordingly ( mail notification, ...)